Pablo Iglesias Turrión: Controversies

-In 2014, at Chavez tribute in November 2014, Pablo Iglesias, was seen wearing a red shirt, which represents the political ideology of Chavismo, with the Eyes of Chavez printed in the shirt.
+In 2014, at a Chavez tribute in November 2014, Pablo Iglesias, was seen wearing a red shirt, which represents the political ideology of Chavismo, with the Eyes of Chavez printed on the shirt.

-In 2016, private messages between Iglesias and Juan Carlos Monedero were filtered in which Iglesias wrote: "I would whip Mariló Montero until she bleeds, that is the B-side of the national popular. [..]
-I am a somewhat perverse Marxist turned into a psychopath".
+In 2016, private messages between Iglesias and Juan Carlos Monedero were leaked in which Iglesias wrote: "I would whip Mariló Montero until she bled... that is the B-side of the national popular, a somewhat perverse Marxist turned into a psychopath."
 Montero denounced him for his words.

-In 2018 Iglesias together with his wife and Minister of Equality of Spain Irene Montero were accused of hypocrisy after purchasing a villa worth 600,000 euro in a suburb of Madrid.
+In 2018 Iglesias and his domestic partner and Minister of Equality of Spain Irene Montero were accused of hypocrisy after purchasing a villa worth 600,000 euro in a suburb of Madrid.
 Critics recalled that in 2012 Iglesias criticized conservative Prime Minister Mariano Rajoy's then economy minister Luis de Guindos for buying a luxury home.
-Iglesias and his party in general are known to tell their voters "We are like you, we are from worker's neighborhoods, we wear jeans, we ride the metro".
+This clashed with their political message, described as "We are like you, we are from worker's neighborhoods, we wear jeans, we ride the metro".